GMadorell/overfitting_is_a_crime/content/google_code_jam/2014/google_code_jam_2014_qualification.md

 Our goal is basically to understand how the trick works, using an algorithm.

-We're given as input both grid distributions (after and before the first row is said) and also both rows in which the card is located.
+We're given as input both grid distributions (after and before the first row is said) and also the two rows in which the volunteer said the card is located.

-We need to say which card is the chosen one if there's only one possibility, "Bad magician!" if there's more than one card possibility or "Volunteer cheated" if no card is possible.
+We need to say which card is the chosen one if there's only one possibility, "Bad magician!" if there's more than one card possibility or "Volunteer cheated!" if no card is possible.

-This exercise was actually quite easy, we can simply count how many cards were in both rows, and use that number to find the answer directly.
+This exercise was actually quite easy.
+We can simply count how many cards were in both rows, and use that number to find the answer directly.

 I solved it using Python (all the file parsing is excluded):